rickbobhosting/ocr_eng/README.md

 - **Credentials**: Supports OCR Engine API, Google Cloud, and Azure

 ## 📋 Recent Updates

+### v2.2 - Critical Efficiency Improvements (May 2025)
+- **🚀 Format-Specific Processing**: Fixed inefficient processing that was generating all formats regardless of user selection
+- **⚡ Extract Images Toggle Fix**: Resolved issue where images were being extracted despite user toggling it off
+- **🗂️ Optimized Folder Structure**: Implemented more efficient storage organization for processed files
+- **🧩 UI Enhancement**: Updated interface to only show download options for generated file types
+- **📊 Processing Metrics**: Added file size information and processing time to download links

 ### v2.1 - Processing Efficiency Improvements (May 2025)
 - **🚀 Optimized Output Generation**: Fixed inefficient processing that was generating HTML and PDF files even when only Markdown was requested